 What is the value of nature?
 Nature provides services that enable our very lives, but these services have rarely been valued in terms that allow us to include that value in key decisions—especially when it comes to business.
 Without visibility, they are often traded away inappropriately.
 Sustainable development requires that we be able to describe the value in terms that make nature comparable with other alternatives—because when we do so, the natural solution is often the superior—and more economical–solution.

-Join the Council of the Great Lakes Region for a discussion with Mary Draves, Dow’s Chief Sustainability Officer, and the Nature Conservancy for a briefing and dialogue around lessons learned in valuing nature, including the ESII Tool, which is publicly available for use.
+On December 2, 2020, Mary Draves, Dow’s Chief Sustainability Officer; Jim South, Director of Corporate Engagement for the Nature Conservancy; and Kevin Halsey, Senior Ecosystem Services Analyst with EcoMetrix Solutions Group joined the Council of the Great Lakes Region for a briefing and dialogue around lessons learned in valuing nature, including the ESII Tool, which is publicly available for use.

 Mary F. Draves

 Chief Sustainability Officer and Vice President, Environment, Health and Safety, Dow